Chair: Mark V. Barrow, Jr.

 History majors complete a minimum of 36 hours in History, including 18 hours of core history courses and 18 hours of depth studies that can be tailored to students' own interests.

-Majors who choose to undertake the Research/Thesis Option will complete the requirements of the B.A. in History and: six hours of undergraduate research that results in the completion of Thesis, or three hours of undergraduate research that builds on work completed in HIST 4914 and three hours of History elective credit at the 2000 level or above.
+Majors who choose to undertake the Research/Thesis Option will complete the requirements of the B.A. in History and: six hours of undergraduate research that results in the completion of a Thesis, or three hours of undergraduate research that builds on work completed in HIST 4914 and three hours of History elective credit at the 2000 level or above.

 The graduation requirements in effect at the time of graduation apply.
 When choosing the degree requirements information, always choose the year of your expected date of graduation.
 Requirements for graduation are referred to via university publications as "Checksheets".
 The number of credit hours required for degree completion varies among curricula.
 Students must satisfactorily complete all requirements and university obligations for degree completion.